 6. Store in an airtight container in the refrigerator for up to 6 days.

 Health tip: Hummus is tastier and more nutrient rich when you are able to cook the beans from scratch.
 This can be very simply done by placing the chickpeas in a slow cooker and cooking them for 6 to 8 hours on a high temperature.
 Strain and use 1 1/2 cups to replace 1 can of cooked beans.

 Optional Doshic Variations

 This recipe is overall Pitta-reducing and a great option during times of high Pitta, mid-late spring and throughout the summer season.
-To aid in making this recipe even more cooling and Pitta-soothing it is recommended to omit the hing and cayenne pepper completely.
-The Ume Plum Vinegar should be replaced with 1/8-1/4 tsp of pink Himalayan salt.
-Extra coconut water, cilantro and lime juice can be added as desired.
-If available, Pitta Churna is a great replacement for the turmeric and cumin powder.
+To aid in making this recipe even more Pitta-soothing it is recommended to omit the cayenne pepper completely.
+Extra coconut water, cilantro, and lime juice can be added as desired.
+If available, Pitta Churna is a great replacement for the turmeric.

 Garbanzo beans are a wonderful dietary staple for Kapha dosha!
 They are light and airy, yet they will sustain the hunger for long periods of time.
 This recipe is a great choice for Kapha types, although a few modification can be made as needed.
-The tahini can be reduced to 1/4 cup and the olive oil can be reduced to 1-2 Tbsp.
-Extra spices including the cayenne and black pepper can be added to help increase the digestive fire, and the turmeric and cumin can be replaced with 1 tsp+ of Kapha Churna.
+The tahini can be reduced to 1 tablespoon.
+Extra cayenne pepper can be added to help increase the digestive fire, and the turmeric can be replaced with 1 teaspoon or more of Kapha Churna.